dystonse/dystonse-gtfs-data/README.md

 This will compute specific delay probability curve sets for the given `route-ids` and output them as diagrams in svg file format with human-readable title (in german) and labels/captions.
 One file is created for each pair of stops in each route variant and each time slot, sorted into a directory structure.

 ## Prediction lookup
-In addition to the global arguments (for database connection etc., see above), the `predict` command needs `dir` and `schedule` arguments - a directory where the precomputed curves should be read from, and the filename of a schedule file to use for looking up all data that are not contained in the curve files.

 Additional required arguments depend on the subcommand you want to use.
 Currently, only the `single` subcommand is implemented.

 ### `single` mode